alozano-77/AWS-SAA-C02-Course/README.md

 ### 1.6.1.
 Virtualization 101

-Servers are configured in three sections without virtualization.
+Before virtualization the architecture of a server looked like this:

-- CPU hardware
+- Phyical resources (CPU, memory, network card, devices)
 - Kernel
   - Operating system
   - Runs in **privileged mode** and can interact with the hardware directly.
-- User Mode
+- Applications
-  - Runs applications.
+  - Runs in **user mode**
   - Can make a **system call** to the Kernel to interact with the hardware.
   - If an app tries to interact with the hardware without a system call, it will cause a system error and can crash the server or at minimum the app.